-Are you refinancing primarily to lower your rate and monthly payments?
-In that case, applying for a low, fixed-rate loan could be a wise option for you.
-Maybe you now hold a higher rate fixed rate mortgage, or maybe you have an ARM — adjustable rate mortgage — in which the rate of interest can vary.
-Different that the ARM, your low fixed rate mortgage stays at a certain low rate for the life of the mortgage loan, even as interest rates rise.
-If you aren't expecting to move in the near future (about five years), a fixed rate mortgage loan can particularly be a great loan option.
-However, if you can see yourself selling your home before too long, an ARM mortgage with a small initial rate may be the ideal way to reduce your monthly payments.
+Are your refinance goals to lower your rate and consequently your mortgage payments?
+If so, your best option may be a low fixed-rate loan.
+Perhaps you currently have a higher rate fixed rate mortgage, or perhaps you hold an ARM — adjustable rate mortgage — where the rate of interest varies.
+Unlike the ARM, your low fixed rate mortgage stays at a certain low rate for the life of the mortgage loan, even when interest rates rise.
+If you are not planning a move in the near future (about five years), a fixed rate mortgage loan can especially be a great loan option.
+But if you do expect to sell your home more quickly, you should consider an ARM with a low initial rate in order to achieve lower mortgage payments.

-Maybe you want to pull out some of the home equity (cash out) to put toward other debt.
-If you have the home equity to make it work, paying off other debt with higher interest than the rate on your mortgage (for example: car loans, credit cards, student loans, or home equity loans) means you can save possibly hundreds of dollars in your monthly budget.
+Maybe you want to cash out some of the home equity (cash out) to put toward other debt.
+If you have the home equity for it, taking care of other debt with higher interest than the rate on your mortgage (for example: home equity loans, student loans, or credit cards) means you can save possibly hundreds of dollars monthly.

-Are you planning to fatten up your equity faster, and pay your mortgage off sooner?
-You should consider refinancing to a short-term loan, often a 15-year mortgage loan.
-Your mortgage payments will probably be higher than they were with a long-term mortgage loan, but the pay-off is: you will pay considerably less interest and will build up equity quicker.
-However, if you've had your current 30-year mortgage loan for a number of years and the remaining balance is relatively low, you could be do this without raising your monthly payment — you might even be able to save!
-To help you determine your options and the many benefits of refinancing, please call us at 630-717-3600.
-We will help you reach your goals!
+Do you plan to build up equity quicker, and pay off your mortgage more quickly?
+Then, you need to look into refinancing to a short term mortgage loan - such as a fifteen-year mortgage program.
+You will be paying less interest and growing your home equity more quickly, although your mortgage payments will usually be higher than they were.
+However, if you've had your existing thirty year loan for a number of years and the remaining balance is rather low, you might be able to do this without increasing your mortgage payment — it's even possible to save!
+To help you figure out your options and the numerous benefits in refinancing, please call us at 630-717-3600.
+We are here for you.